fortran-lang/stdlib/doc/specs/stdlib_hash_maps.md

 The  `stdlib_hashmap_wrappers` module provides procedures in several categories: procedures to manipulate data of the `key_type`;
 procedures to manipulate data of the `other_type`, and 32 bit hash functions for keys.
 The procedures in each category are listed below.
+It also provides an operator to compare two key type values for equality.

 Procedures to manipulate `key_type` data:

 * `copy_key( key_in, key_out )` - Copies the contents of the key,
   `key_in`, to contents of the key, `key_out`.

-* `equal_keys( key1, key2 )` - compares two keys for equality.

 * `get( key, value )` - extracts the contents of `key` into `value`, an `int8` array or character string.